8 Things You Must Know About Retiring to the Carolinas

 Head for the Hills in North Carolina

-Asheville’s ceaseless charm, laid-back vibe, and four distinct seasons atop the Blue Ridge mountains make the artsy town a perfect (and popular) place to lay down retirement roots.
+Asheville’s ceaseless charm, laid-back vibe, and four distinct seasons atop the Blue Ridge mountains make the arts-oriented town a perfect (and popular) place to lay down retirement roots.

 “The city of Asheville and the surrounding area of western North Carolina have long attracted retirees for the natural beauty, welcoming vibe and active lifestyle. . . consistently ranking among America’s top retirement choices,” says Realtor Terri King, president and owner of Coldwell Banker King in Asheville.

-UNC-Asheville is a small campus of about 3,700 students, but it has an outsize influence on retirees (students will be returning to campus this semester for in-person teaching with rigorous guidelines in place because of the pandemic).
-The Osher Lifelong Learning Institute offers more than 350 courses a year, usually in six- to eight-week terms, when face-to-face learning is back in place.
-In the past, one of the institute’s most popular programs, says director Catherine Frank, was its Creative Retirement Exploration Weekend (it is canceled this year because of the coronavirus).
+UNC-Asheville is a small campus of about 3,700 students, but it has an outsize influence on retirees.
+The Osher Lifelong Learning Institute offers more than 350 courses a year, usually in six- to eight-week terms, when face-to-face learning is back in place (it was online-only for the 2020-2021 semesters due to COVID concerns).
+In the past, one of the institute’s most popular programs, director Catherine Frank said last fall, was its Creative Retirement Exploration Weekend (it was canceled in 2020 because of the coronavirus; you can join the 2021 CREW Interest List to get more information on the 2021 CREW event).
 When it's up and running, the weekend is designed for working people who are considering relocating when they retire.
-It’s an influencer, though fewer than 10% who attend the weekend end up moving to Asheville, Frank says, but they are “our most faithful volunteers” (Osher is online-only currently, as “we just don’t feel face-to-face is very safe right now,” says Frank).
+It’s an influencer, though fewer than 10% who attend the weekend end up moving to Asheville, Frank says, but they are “our most faithful volunteers” (Osher has been online-only for the last year-plus).

 Housing choices in Asheville are wide: Historic neighborhoods, eclectic downtown condos, and retirement communities.